PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 ## Introduction
 This project assists the reverse engineering process by transforming the input source code into a Palladio Component Model artefact, the Service Effect Specification (SEFF).
 The project is based on the Palladio Component Model (PCM), which is a modeling concept developed at the Software Quality and Design (SQD) institute at KIT.
 It is used together with the Service Effect Specification (SEFF) and the Eclipse JDT AST parser to create an abstraction model of the source code.
 It can be used to describe relationships between provided and required components and models their input and output variables.

-If you are familiar with the background of PCM, SEFF, AST and fluent interfaces, jump directly to [Creation of PCM Models](#creation-of-pcm-models).
+If you are familiar with the background of PCM, SEFF, AST and fluent interfaces, jump directly to [Objectives](#Objectives).
 If you are familiar with the project, jump directly to [Usage](#usage).

-## Motivation
+## Motivation & Background
 Most of the time a forward engineering approach is used when developing software.
 After the definition of the system specification a software design is created.
 With this software design the source code can be built in a structured way.
 Some legacy projects do not have any kind of specification or design documentation available.
 Reverse engineering is a very interesting approach in this scenario, because it tries to build higher abstraction models of the available source code.
 The code analyzation can be a very time-consuming and exhausting task.
 Single condition statements can make the difference between a performant or slow implementation.
 If the developer is not common with the code it's hard to find the exact location.
 Thats why an automated, easy readable diagram from the code would be a perfect solution for developers.

 It can be used for reverse engineering purposes to retrieve the original design and find all connections between components.
 It eases the feature development and bugfixing process in legacy systems and enables a clean codebase with fast to find refactors or analization of resource demands.